Frequently Asked Questions

 I am ready to apply to the MSW Program at San José State University.
 Where do I start?

 We only admit students for the fall Semester each academic year.
 Our application and admissions cycle begins a year prior to the fall Semester of interest.
 Please plan ahead.
-Application due dates are announced in the fall. click on the link below to access the current application for fall 2016-2017 admission.
+Application due dates are announced in the fall.
+Click on the link below to access the current application for admission:

 I would like to speak with someone about the MSW Program and the application process.

 How do I get my questions answered?